 My Lord, Courts should interpret the Constitution as it would have been understood by ordinary, reasonable citizens alive at the time the Constitution was enacted or Courts should interpret the Constitution as a living organism, one meant to evolve to suit the changing needs and values of contemporary society?

 A standing-room-only crowd of law students and faculty packed the Ames Courtroom at Harvard Law School in the fall of 2008 to hear Antonin Scalia deliver the inaugural Herbert W. Vaughan Lecture.
 His topic was “The Methodology of Originalism,” and it would become his new stump speech.
-Three times before he had changed his basic originalism speech – in 1988-89, 1996, and 2005 – but unlike the others, each of which followed his failure to control his colleagues’ votes and the direction of the Court, this one came on the heels of his greatest judicial success to date.
-His majority opinion in the Heller case, though, had come at a cost, causing eminent historians and a leading conservative Judge to criticize him.
-After a summer of thoughts and work he was prepared to answer those critics, and in doing so change the way he lectured about judicial decision making.
 Scalia’s various originalism speeches and law teaching stints had allowed him to travel for free, be seen by thousands of people, and earn tens of thousands of dollars beyond his salary.
 The only thing that varied from audience to audience was the questions following his remarks.
 However, even they were becoming so repetitive that the press coverage for his appearances had lessened over the years.
 Now this new Harvard speech would allow him to renew his public persona.
 Scalia used his speech to rebrand himself.”

 – Bruce Allen Murphy, Scalia – A Court of One, (Semon & Schuster, 2014).

-In Sunil Shantisarup, [Writ Petition No. 1587 of 2015] it was contended before the Bom HC that in an era of information, and especially one driven by technology, Judges cannot turn a blind eye or be anaemic to change; Courts should, apart from conventional methods, allow digital video recording of Court proceedings; allowing an advocate’s argument to be filmed in addition to Judges would improve the functioning of the Judges and ensure accuracy of Court records.
+In Sunil S. Gupta, [Writ Petition No. 1587 of 2015] it was contended before the Bom HC, in an era of information, and especially one driven by technology, Judges cannot turn a blind eye or be anaemic to change; Courts should, apart from conventional methods, allow digital video-recording of Court proceedings; allowing an argument to be filmed in addition to Judges would improve the functioning of the Judges and ensure accuracy of Court records.

 “We may ourselves be at some distance ideologically from Justice Scalia on any number of matters, but on this issue we find ourselves in complete accord with him.
 He was repeatedly asked this question.
-Over and over again he pointed to the dangers of televised proceedings being reduced to mere entertainment, and of this being wholly opposed to the traditional role of Judges as ‘having retired’ from public view, of not being prominent in the public domain, qualities that are as eminently sensible as they are necessary.
-It is true that even on the US Supreme Court there is no absolute consensus.
 Justice Scalia’s view seems to have been based on a mistrust of the media.
 While we may not share that mistrust in quite the same measure, we are equally unconvinced that it is entirely without basis, and we find ourselves at some distance from a whole-hearted and unquestioning trust as well.
-We have for ourselves seen, and continue to see, the tendency of not just being selective – that is perhaps inevitable given the nature of the medium – but its pronounced slant toward the sensationalist, the prurient and the salacious.
 Our judicial system is adversarial, not gladiatorial.
-Our Courts are not the amphitheatres of Roman times, though much of our law is descended from Roman law.
 What happens in Court on a minute-to-minute basis is often unrelated or tangential to the final result.
-This dialectic of questioning, probing, testing is constant.
 Taken out of context, a single question, sometimes sharply worded, from the Bench is apt to be misread.
 The entire context and colour changes.
 Our attempt as Judges is to remove emotion from the judicial decision-making process.
 Media reportage of cases is permitted.
-In a number of recent cases, considered by the media to be ‘high profile’, there have been instances of reportage going out live on social media: Twitter and Facebook and so on.
-There is little that can be done about this.
-But this much is also true: Courts are open to those who trouble themselves to come to them, and who care to conduct themselves with the decorum and solemnity required of judicial proceedings.
 It is one thing to afford everyone a right to come to Court.
 It is quite another to take that Court into everyone’s living room.”